sourceplusplus/interface-jetbrains/docs/markdown/02-general/01-architecture.md

 ## Source++ Core

 The Source++ Core is the central component used to coordinate the Source++ Agent as well as keep the Source++ Plugin and Source++ Tooltip in sync with desired application data.
-The core also relies heavily on Apache Skywalking and requires an Apache SkyWalking OAP server to function.
+The core also relies heavily on Apache SkyWalking and requires an Apache SkyWalking OAP server to function.
 The core is the only component in Source++ which must remain consistently online and available.

 ## Source++ Tooltip